-Audit Report

-Specified Risk Material Audit

-Caviness Beef Packers - Hereford 3255 U.S. 60 Hereford, Texas 79045

-Audit Date: November 11, 2022

-Auditor: Scott Devitt

 Audit Summary

-Company Name: Caviness Beef Packers - Hereford Company ID: AUCAVHER

-Address: 3255 U.S. 60 Hereford, Texas 79045
+Company Name: Caviness Beef Packers - Hereford Company ID: AUCAVHER Address: 3255 U.S. Highway 60 Hereford, Texas 79045

 Contact Name: Jorge Aleman

-Contact Phone Number: 806-357-2443
+Contact Phone Number: 806-357-2462

 Contact Email Address: jorge.aleman@cavinessbeef.com

-Audit ID: AO-004945
+Audit ID: AO-009855

-Audit Date: November 11, 2022
+Audit Date: November 12, 2024

 Audit Type: Annual audit

 Audit Result: Passed

-Auditor Name: Scott Devitt
+Auditor Name: Tamara DeFord

-Auditor Phone Number: 712-662-1324
+Auditor Phone Number: (210) 606-8735

-Auditor Email Address: Scott.Devitt@FSNS.com
+Auditor Email Address: tamara.deford@fsns.com

-^{} Requirements identified by asterisks denote an Automatic Failure if found Non-Compliant
+Requirements identified by asterisks denote an Automatic Failure if found Non-Compliant

 An Audit Failure requires a re-audit in 60 days.

+Specified Risk Material Audit

+1 Downers

-Specified Risk Material Audit 1 Downers Result 1.1 No Downers: a 'downer' is considered to be an animal that does not walk into the restrainer or knocking -box on its own accord.
+1 Downers 1.1 No Downers: a 'downer' is considered to be an animal that does not walk into the restrainer or knocking -box on its own accord.
 Meat from a downer animals is not permitted to enter the facility.
 If an animal goes down after passing ante mortem inspection, it is not allowed into production.
 Disposal of these animals must be in accordance with 9 CFR 309.13.
-Confirm documented policies / programs exist which: (i) Correctly define a downer, and Compliant (ii) Adequately describe how downers are handled to ensure they are excluded from production.
-Comment: The Non-Ambulatory and Ante-Mortem Condemned Cattle SOP defined a downer animal as one that could not walk or rise from a recumbent position on its own accord.
+Confirm documented policies / programs exist which: Compliant (i) Correctly define a downer, and (ii) Adequately describe how downers are handled to ensure they are excluded from production.
+Comment: The Non-Ambulatory and Ante Mortem Condemned Cattle SOP defined a downer animal as one that could not walk or rise from a recumbent position on its own accord.
 Downer cattle were euthanized and disposed of through a landfill.
 1.2 Inspect all pens to see if downers are present.
 If downers are present, observe that proper disposition is occurring and appropriate documentation is being completed.
-Compliant Comment: Downer cattle were not present during the assessment.
+Compliant Comment: Downers were not observed.
 1.3 Determine if records are available to confirm compliance with this requirement through the documentation of downers and their subsequent disposition.
-Compliant Comment: The Outside Livestock Condemned Log and removal tickets from County Services provided for November 2022 evidenced removal of downer livestock.
-2 Stunnir ng Result 2.1 Captive bolt stunners that deliberately inject compressed air into the cranium at the end of the penetration cycle shall not be used to stun cattle per 9 CFR 313.5(b)(2)(ii).
+Compliant Comment: Downers and disposition were tracked on the Outside Livestock Condemned Log.
+Invoices from the landfill were available.
+2 Stunnir ng 2 Stunning 2.1 Captive bolt stunners that deliberately inject compressed air into the cranium at the end of the penetration cycle shall not be used to stun cattle per 9 CFR 313.5(b)(2)(ii).
 Compliant Verify that air injection stunning is not being performed.

-Comment: Air injection stunning was not performed; the site utilized captive bolt stunning.
-3 Age Identification 27.32 100 Result
+Comment: Air injected stunning was not utilized.
+The site used captive bolt guns for euthanasia.